zaobao/redis-session/README.md

 This will display "Success! redis-session" in the page.

-More examples can be obtained at sample/.
+More samles can be obtained at example/.

 APIs
 ====